 - Mental and intellectual stimulation to satisfy their curiosity and need to problem-solve.

-- Training and ongoing training reinforcement to help your dog to understand what acceptable behavior is.)
+- Training and ongoing training reinforcement to help your dog understand acceptable behavior.)

 Why Are Dogs Destructive?